waywardgeek/subset_sum_crypto/README.md

 values were selected by Bob to encode `sharedSecret`.
 This sum is < `p`, so the low 128 bits should represent Bob's secret key.

+## Security

 Is this scheme quantum resistant?
 I am unfortunately not skilled in this area, but I will hypothesize that it might be.
 Someone else would need to determine this.

 With very many solutions to the subset-sum problem, even a quantum computing solution to subset-sum does not break the scheme directly.
-The attacker would need to find not just the subset, but also `r` and `p` to verify the subset sum is correct.
-There may be quantum computing algorithms that work more efficiently, but the one I know is Grover's Algorithm, which is not fast enough, since guessing both `r` and `p` at the same time would take time O(2^256).
+The attacker would need to find not just a subset with the correct sum, but one that also includes the correct set of `b[0..127]`.
+A successful attack is more likely to derive `r` and `p` directly from the `b` array, without relying on Bob's subset sum.
+The linear nature of the equations for the `b` array values may result in efficient quantum attacks, or even efficient classical computing attacks.

+My intuition for this problem being hard is that without knowing `p`, the attacker does not know the group, and linear analysis won't work on an unknown group.

 As for the subset-sum problem, the best known general attacks where each element is more than 512 bits is around `O(n/4)`, where `n` is the number of